twliu-dorian/Copyright-Hub/README.md

 # MOC Project
 ### Project Discription :
-A ministry of culture project that protects intellectual property on blockchain
+>A ministry of culture project that protects intellectual property on blockchain
+>Self-decentralizing to check plagiarism by cryptography methods without preserving the original file
 ### Project Packages :
 Python packages :